-4. All these stars are driving me mad, I just find the Emacs outlines unreadable.
-Can't
+- 7. All these stars are driving me mad, I just find the Emacs outlines unreadable.
+Can't you just put white space and a single star as a starter for headlines?

-5. I would like to have two windows on the same Org-mode file, but with different outline visibility.
+See Section 10.5 [Clean view], page 44. - 8.
+I would like to have two windows on the same Org-mode file, but with different outline visibility.
 Is that possible?